 In this GMP/EIS, potential impacts on visitor use and experience are described in terms of context, duration, and intensity.
-The definitions of impact intensity for the selected impact topics are included in tables at the beginning of the section.
+The definitions of impact intensity for the selected impact topics are included at the beginning of each section.

 Park Operations and Management